It now should be clear to you that we, The Lost Quays, are a nautical vocal group based in the port of Fremantle, Western Australia.

 Jeff Swain

-Max MacKenzie
+Max Mackenzie

 With ancestors in the Royal Navy and decades of a cappella singing under his expanding belt, Clive finally found in The Lost Quays a group of like-minded men with whom he could enjoy interrogating the history of sailing, rollicking harmony singing and focused beard growth.